Impressions from Mob Cost Analysis and a Review of Cost Reduction Measures - How SREs Approach Cost Management -

 - Don't leave the specs you used as temporary

-- Check the status after handing over the system
+- Check the status of the system after it has been handed over

 - Don't let the decision to hit with costs go unresolved forever.

-- To prevent things from being overlooked or not being noticed, it is best to have multiple people check.
+- To prevent oversights and things going unnoticed, it is best to have multiple people check.

-- Cultivating a culture of proactive cost optimization(Team + Project)
+- Fostering a culture of proactive cost optimization(Team + Project)

 - Being able to act without being told to worry about costs

-- Aim to move away from relying on experts (visualization, democratization)
+- Aim to move away from leaving it up to experts (visualization, democratization)

-- Spread the use of cost analysis tools (CostExplorer for AWS)
+- Expand your view of cost analysis tools (CostExplorer for AWS)

-- A culture where project teams always check resource utilization
+- A culture where project teams constantly check resource utilization

 In implementing these regular reviews and fostering a culture of doing so, I believe that holding regular initiatives such as mob cost analysis meetings can be a simple measure that can have a significant effect.